-Students may request a Student Success Coach by contacting the Student and Career Services Director lilygutierrez@swc.edu.
+Students may request a Student Success Coach by contacting the Dean of Student Affairs.

 Required Student Success Coaching

 Students may be required to work with a Success Coach as part of the student conduct process.
 In these situations, coaching is intended to assist a student in meeting specific expectations for professional behavior and/or academic success identified by faculty or staff.